lxymahatma/lxymahatma/README.md

 ### About me

-- 👌 You can call me lxy for the abbreviation
+- 👌 You can call me lxy for abbreviation

 - 🏫 Currently studying in Japan at Ritsumeikan University

 - 🌐 中文, English, 日本語

+- ⌚ Hope to have some time to study Japanese & C/C++/Rust

 <img align="center" src="https://skillicons.dev/icons?i=discord" height="40" width="40" /> **Discord: lxymahatma**